SAFEHR-data/PIXL/README.md

 #### Credentials

-- `EMAP_DB_`*
-UDS credentials are only required for `prod` or `staging` deployments of when working on the EHR & report retriever component.
-You can leave them blank for other dev work.
 - `PIXL_DB_`*
 These are credentials for the containerised PostgreSQL service and are set in the official PostgreSQL image.
 Use a strong password for `prod` deployment but the only requirement for other environments is consistency as several services interact with the database.